mysql

 Note

-In MySQL 5.7, the mysql client always passes optimizer hints to
+The mysql client always passes optimizer hints to the server,

 o --compress, -C Compress all information sent between the client and